Monday, 28 August 2023

 A beautiful mandala of the Inuit calendar of the seasons

-The Inuit calendar has at least 6 seasons (some versions are even more complex).
+Another display which caught my eye was the Inuit calendar of seasons.
+It has at least six seasons (some versions are even more complex).
 They use the moon to keep track of the 'calendar year', counting thirteen ‘moon months’.
-Each month is named for a predictable seasonal characteristic, mostly related to animal behavior, which coincide with a particular moon.
-This ‘mandala’ reminded me of the Australian Aboriginal season mandala we saw in East Arnhem Land some years ago.
+Each month is named for a predictable seasonal characteristic, mostly related to animal behavior, which coincides with a particular moon.
+This beautiful ‘mandala’ reminded me of the Australian Aboriginal season mandala we saw in East Arnhem Land some years ago.

-\We arrived back on board in time for cocktails and canapes!
-But then it was time for the pre-cap and re-cap.
-These often included a mini lecture about what we were about to see or a little snippet of history of the PW Passage.
-After dinner they screened a movie as they did many nights (but we were too pooped to stay up).
+We arrived back on board in time for cocktails and canapes!
+But then it was time for the precap and recap.
+These often included a mini-lecture about what we were about to see or a little snippet of history of the NW Passage.
+After dinner they screened a movie as they did many nights (but we were too pooped to stay awake).
 This one was a 1922 silent docudrama (in the style/tradition they refer to as salvage ethnography.
 It followed the struggles of an Inuit man and his family in the Canadian Arctic.
 We were asleep before it finished!

-The sun going down in a glorious pageant as we traveled northwards
+The sun went down in a glorious pageant as we traveled northwards

 No comments: